 Chancellor's preoccupation with the condition of the Arab agriculturist translated itself into an unsuccessful attempt to award the Arabs of Palestine privileges commensurate with those enjoyed by the Jewish community under the articles of the Mandate.
 By March 1930, Chancellor recognized that the POCO was inadequate in protecting Arab agriculturists.
 He took particular note that the JNF had purchased lands through the legal mechanism of a public auction ordered by the Nablus District Court in satisfaction of a collusively arrived-at mortgage debt.
-Tenants on such lands had no tenancy privileges and were therefore liable to eviction.
-Chancellor also recognized that landlords were terminating tenants' occupancy by increasing the rent beyond their means to pay.
+Tenants on such lands had no tenancy privileges and were therefore liable to eviction. rent beyond their means to pay.
 He also wished to stop land sales in excess of 1,000 dunams and thereby return to the principle embodied in the LTO of 1920.
 In his proposed draft ordinance to amend the 1929 legislation, Chancellor sought to increase tenants' protection.